 A son of John Speer hid for some time under the sidewalk.
 The fire soon drove him into the street, which was full of rebels.
 He went boldly up to them and offered his services in holding horses.
 They asked his name, and thinking that the name Speer would be his death warrant, he answered “John Smith, and he remained among them unharmed to the last.

 One man was shot as he was running away and fell into the gutter.
-His wife thinking him killed, began to wring her hands and scream.
+His wife thought him killed, began to wring her hands and scream.
 The rebel thinking from this her husband was dead, left.
 As soon as he was gone, the man said, “Don’t take on so, wife, I don’t know as I am hit at all.”
 And so it proved.

 Mr. Winchell, being hard pressed, ran into the house of Rev. Charles Reynolds, Rector of the Episcopal Church.
 Mrs. Reynolds at once arrayed him in female attire, and shaved off his mustache with a knife, and set him in a rocking chair with a baby in his arms, and christened him “Aunt Betsie.”
 The rebels searched the house but did not disturb “Aunt Betsie.”

 Mr. G. Grovenor had a narrow and almost providential escape.
-He lived where he now does corner of Berkely and New Hampshire streets.
-While standing on his porch a rebel rode up within ten feet of him and snapped his pistol at him, it missed fire.
+He lived where he now does at the corner of Berkely and New Hampshire streets.
+While standing on his porch a rebel rode up to within ten feet of him and snapped his pistol at him, it missed fire.
 It failed the second time, but at that instant, another gang rode up and the leader said “don’t shoot that man,” and told Mr. Grovenor to go to the cellar or somewhere.
 The house was now in flames, but he secreted himself in the cellar under the back kitchen, until the danger had passed.
 One gang ordered Mrs. Grovenor to draw water for themselves and their horses.
 A young man, more human than the others alighted from his horse and told her he would draw the water.
 This young man said he had no idea that any such murderous work was contemplated.
 He was told, they were going to re-capture some horses that had been stolen.
 He had not killed anyone nor set fire to any houses and was not going to.

 General Lane, who was of course among the first sought for, hearing them coming, jumped from his bed, seized an ax and chopped the door plate from his front door and then fled in his night clothes to the cornfield west of his house, taking the door plate with him; passing through the field he obtained clothes from a house on the outskirts of town and commenced to gather a posse for resistance and pursuit.